 The physique of cats is more than attractive.
-Between their long mustaches, their bushy tails, and their adorable faces, our feline friends are truly some of the cutest animals in the world!
+Between their long mustaches, bushy tails, and adorable faces, our feline friends are some of the cutest animals in the world!
 But some of them have a little something extra: big ears!
 Let's get to know these beautiful cats with big ears together.

 The Abyssinian: The Bunny Cat of Cats With Big Ears